JTranOrg/JTran/docs/reference.md

 - <strong>[iif](#iif)</strong> - Conditionally evaluates it's children
 - <strong>[include](#include)</strong> - Loads an external file
 - <strong>[include (as a property)](#include (as a property))</strong> - Outputs the specified properties of an object
+- <strong>[innerjoin](#innerjoin)</strong> - Joins the objects from two arrays based on a query and outputs the matching objects
 - <strong>[iterate](#iterate)</strong> - Create an array by looping over the contents
 - <strong>[function](#function)</strong> - Create a function in JTran that can be called from expressions
 - <strong>[map](#map)</strong> - Maps a set of a keys or expressions to a single output value
 - <strong>[mapitem](#map)</strong> - Maps a key or expression to a single output value
 - <strong>[message](#message)</strong> - Writes a message to the console
+- <strong>[outerjoin](#outerjoin)</strong> - Joins the objects from two arrays based on a query and outputs the right list plus data from matching objects from the left list
 - <strong>[template](#Templates)</strong> - A reusable snippet of JTran code
 - <strong>[throw](#throw)</strong> - Throws an exception
 - <strong>[try](#trycatch)</strong> - Part of a try/catch block